studio24/mac-setup/mac-setup.md

 * Boot up the new machine
 * Select you location/region
+* Connect to Wi-Fi
-* Connect to wi-fi (if you in the office please ask a team member to help you with the login credentials)
+    * If you are in the office, connect to `CMILL-Tenant` (ask a team member to help with login credentials, see 1Password under "S24 Staff WiFi - Chesterton Mill")
 * Confirm Addigy/Studio 24 management
 * Add the user a standard account (username should be in the format initial + last name, i.e. _sjones_)
 * Setup Touch ID
 * Choose your look light/dark
 * Choose True Tone display yes/no
 * Enable Location Services to set Date/Time

-If you are in the office you can connect to "CMILL-Tenant" Wi-Fi (details in 1Password under "S24 Staff WiFi - Chesterton Mill").

 ## 2) Automatically downloading software